kristerkari/react-native-css-modules/README.md

 CSS variables are not supported by default, but you can add support for them by using [PostCSS](https://postcss.org/) and [postcss-css-variables](https://github.com/MadLittleMods/postcss-css-variables#readme) plugin.

-Have a look at the [CSS variables setup guide](docs/setup-css-variables.md).
+Please have a look at the [CSS variables setup guide](docs/setup-css-variables.md).

 ```css
 :root {